'Always working': Biden eyes 1st summer getaway as president - NewsBreak

 “Every president is always working no matter where they are,” White House press secretary Jen Psaki said, explaining that presidents can't ever really tune out.

-Biden will spend some of next week at the White House before he decamps again, either for Delaware — he also owns a home in Rehoboth Beach — or Camp David, the official presidential retreat in Maryland's Catoctin Mountains, Psaki said.
+Biden will spend some of next week at the White House before he decamps again, either for Delaware — he owns homes in Wilmington and Rehoboth Beach — or Camp David, the official presidential retreat in Maryland's Catoctin Mountains, Psaki said.

 The modern president is never completely free from work, tethered by secure telephone lines and other technology with a coterie of top aides and advisers always close by.